C191068/Ali_Khatami_Lottery/README.md

 we want this to be untamperable <br>
 We want winners to be selected every X minutes , months ,years <br>

+We want to deploy this smart contract without any maintanence , without anybody touch it